- Home

 Type of loan

-When you apply for a home loan, you’ll need to pay back both the principal amount you borrow and the interest.
-Some low-doc loans may offer an interest-only option, which lets you pay back the minimum amount of interest and not the principle for a fixed period.
-However, this can often result in paying more over the life of the loan, as you won't be making a dent in the borrow amount.
-Principal and interest repayments, on the other hand, allow you to work towards paying off your loan.
+When you apply for a home loan, you’ll typically need to pay back the principal amount you borrow, plus the interest charges.
+Some low-doc loans may offer an interest-only option, which lets you pay back the minimum amount of interest and not the principal for a fixed period.
+However, this can often result in paying more in total over the life of the loan, as you won't be making a dent in the borrowed amount.
+Principal and interest repayments, on the other hand, allow you to gradually work towards paying off your loan.

 Loan features

 When comparing low-doc home loans, it’s important to look beyond the interest rate.
-The interest rate is an important factor to consider and compare, but there are many other aspects to weigh up.
+The interest rate is an important factor to consider and compare, but there are many other aspects to weigh up, such as:

 Extra repayments

 You might want a loan that allows you to make extra repayments.
-If you’re self-employed or freelancing, there may be periods of time when you’re earning more.
-In those periods, you may want to use the extra cash to pay down your home loan.
-A loan that allows you to make additional repayments will let you pay extra into your home loan which will ultimately reduce the amount of interest you pay over the life of the loan.
-Bear in mind that some loans that offer this feature may charge a small fee for it.
+If you’re self-employed or freelancing, there may be times when you’re earning more, and you may want to use the extra cash to pay down your home loan.
+A loan that lets you pay extra into your home loan may help to ultimately reduce the amount of interest you pay over the life of the loan.
+Bear in mind that some loans may charge a small fee for this feature.

 Redraw facility